rsms/estrella/README.md

 ### Running a livereload webserver

-Say you are building a web site, you may want to run a HTTP server while in watch mode that automatically reloads your website as you develop it.
+Say you are building a website.
+You may want to run a HTTP server while in watch mode which automatically reloads your website as you develop it.
 Simply run a web server like [serve-http](https://www.npmjs.com/package/serve-http) in your build script:

 ```js
 #!/usr/bin/env node